-Total expenses exceeded total revenue in FY20 because grants and similar amounts paid, as Program Support, included payments from pledges accrued in previous fiscal years.
-The Foundation did not have an operational deficit for FY20.
+Total expenses exceeded total revenue in FY21 because grants and similar amounts paid, as Program Support, included payments from pledges accrued in previous fiscal years.
+As such, the Foundation's net operating loss for the year is driven by the timing of pledge payments and not general expenses.
+As the Foundation's general expenses were fully covered, it did not have an administrative deficit for FY21 or FY20.
+As such, the Foundation had sufficient liquidity to operate in FY21.